mauroservienti/NServiceBus.Extensions.DispatchRetries/README.md

 #### A note on the NServiceBus Outbox

 NServiceBus.Extensions.DispatchRetries works with the [NServiceBus Outbox](https://docs.particular.net/nservicebus/outbox/) as well.
 Due to the way the outbox is implemented the policy applied to outgoing messages is always the immediate dispatch policy when using the outbox.

+#### A note on dispatching messages outside the context of an incoming message

+When dispatching messages, using either `IMessageSession` or `IEndpointInstance`, messages are immediately dispatched to the underlying transport without any batching.
+Due to the way NServiceBus works in this case the policy applied to outgoing messages is always the batch dispatch policy.

 ## How to install